cardano-foundation/CIPs/CIP-0096/README.md

 ### Off-chain Metadata Format

-The Dapp Certification certificate is complemented by off-chain metadata that can be fetched from off-chain metadata servers.
+The Dapp Certification certificate is complemented by off-chain metadata that can be fetched from servers that will hosts the off-chain metadata file.
+The metadata can be self hosted by the DApp developer, the certificate issuer, on IPFS, or on any-third party service.
+The only requirement for a certificate to be valid is that at least one of the URL pointed in the `metadata` field points to a correct off-chain metadata JSON file whose hash is the same as the `rootHash` value.

 ### Off-chain Metadata Properties